pags/engine.js/README.md

 Get a value by key.

-Will return an object like:
+Will return a promise that resolves with an object like:

 ```
 {